dialogue-host/requirements/README.md

 | 11. | Be under the control of involved users but also defend the interests of peoples that aren't able to involve themselves in the same way. | *democratic* and *empathic* | *important* |
 | 12. | Changes to the core principles have to be difficult enough for the project not to stere off course and easy enough for them not to become obsolete. | *sustainable* | *crucial* |

+- roles
+  - initiators
+    - define the initial project's aims, epistemology and methodology through its requirements
+    - initiate the platform's dynamic culture
+  - governing organ
+    - admission process based on understanding and accordance with project aims, epistemology and methodology
+    - exclusion process
+    - rehabilitation process and transformative and restorative justice
+    - continuous internal transformation process
+    - decision process through contextualization report and synthesis committees
+    - elected and revocable coordination roles
+  - contributor agora
+    - input gathering process to push topics on the governing organ's agenda
+  - operational roles
+- communication tools
+  - dialogue on the long term for its own maintenance and evolution
+  - other forum software in the meantime
+  - in person before those are set up

 We start as a temporary benevolent dictatorship.
 Even though it is a very fragile and centralized mode of organization, it ensures alignment with the project's initial intent.
 Our perspective is to use the organizational tools of *dialogue* to progressively build up processes and transfer governance to its most dedicated contributors.

 | ref | impact | problem/solution |